Banksy: 2008

-In March, Nathan Wellard and Maev Neal, a couple from Norfolk, UK, made headlines in Britain when they decided to sell their mobile home that contains a 30-foot mural, entitled Fragile Silence, done by Banksy a decade prior to his rise to fame.
+In March, Nathan Wellard and Maev Neal, a couple from Norfolk, UK, made headlines in Britain when they decided to sell their mobile home that contains a 32 ft mural, entitled Silent Majority, done by Banksy a decade prior to his rise to fame.
 According to Nathan Wellard, Banksy had asked the couple if he could use the side of their home as a "large canvas", to which they agreed.
 In return for the "canvas", the Bristol stencil artist gave them two free tickets to the Glastonbury Festival.
 The mobile home purchased by the couple 11 years earlier for £1,000, was priced at £500,000.

 Also in March 2008, a stencilled graffiti work appeared on Thames Water tower in the middle of the Holland Park roundabout, and it was widely attributed to Banksy.
 It was of a child painting the tag "Take this—Society!" in bright orange.
 London Borough of Hammersmith and Fulham spokesman, Councillor Greg Smith branded the art as vandalism, and ordered its immediate removal, which was carried out by H&F council workmen within three days.

 In late August 2008, marking the third anniversary of Hurricane Katrina and the associated levee failure disaster, Banksy produced a series of works in New Orleans, Louisiana, mostly on buildings derelict since the disaster.